openebs/zfs-localpv/docs/import-existing-volume.md

 ### Prerequisites

 - We should have ZFS-LocalPV Driver(version 0.6 or later) installed.
-- volumes ready to be imported
+- volume should be present which you want to import

 ### Setup